 How physically challenging is GSA?

-Where will my child be sleeping at night?
+Where will my child be sleeping at night on GSA?

-Is there a “backcountry” component to this trip?
+Is there a “backcountry” component to GSA?

 What does the community service portion of this trip entail?

-How often will my child call home on this trip?
+How will I communicate with my child while they are on trip?